 You have to demonstrate six technical competencies.
 You will write an individual summary for each one.
 All six, together, must come to no more than 2000 words.
 Summaries must clearly show how your work experience is relevant to each competency.
-Examples are available at rics.org/associate
+Examples are available at the Associate member web page.